 2013 Memphis Football National Signing Day.

-Vice, a 20-year coaching veteran, spent the last three seasons as the offensive line coach at Louisiana-Monroe.
+Prior to joining the Memphis coaching staff, Vice spent the previous three seasons as the offensive line coach at Louisiana-Monroe (2009-11).
 Under Vice's guidance, the Warhawks offensive line experienced unprecedented success since moving to the Football Bowl Subdivision (FBS) in 1994.

 In two of the three seasons at Louisiana-Monroe, Vice's offensive lines paved the way for over 20 rushing touchdowns and nearly 4,700 yards of total offense.
 The 392.3 total yards per game recorded in 2009 was the program's highest offensive output since joining the FBS.